Curdflappers/CalculatorGame/README.md

 It runs through the terminal.
 The solver prompts for input about a particular level, and outputs a series of steps to complete the given level.
 It then prompts the user to complete another level or quit the program.
 This repeats until the user chooses to quit the program.

 This document covers the rules of Calculator: The Game and how to use the program.
-For installation instructions, see the [further documentation](./docs/index.md).
-If you have any issues with the program (installation or otherwise), feel free to open an issue on the repository.
+For installation instructions, see [the usage docs](./docs/usage.md).
+If you have any issues with the program, feel free to open an issue on the repository.

 ## The Main Program